 Eliason warehouse process improvement project

-A group of Integrated Supply Management undergraduate students teamed with top officials from Eliason Corporation, a leading manufacturer of commercial double action traffic doors located in Portage, Mich., to diagram and establish locations for all items in the warehouse and recommend storage solutions that maximize space usage.
+A group of Integrated Supply Management undergraduate students teamed with top officials from Eliason Corporation, a leading manufacturer of commercial double action traffic doors located in Portage, Michigan, to diagram and establish locations for all items in the warehouse and recommend storage solutions that maximize space usage.

 The group recommended solutions for Eliason’s current kanban system, receiving process and warehouse layout.
 The kanban system is a scheduling system that helps determine what product to produce, when to produce the product and how much to produce.
 The kanban system solution would only be used on products that would benefit most from the system.
 The group also recommended that the manufacturer use inventory count sheets and that mid-month counts be implemented to confirm inventory.